pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 Creating a workflow definition
 ------------------------------

-GitHub CI/CD Workflows are declared in YAML files stored under ``.github/`` of your repository.
+GitHub CI/CD workflows are declared in YAML files stored under ``.github/workflows/`` of your repository.

-Start it with a meaningful name and define the even that should make GitHub run this workflow:
+Start it with a meaningful name and define the event that should make GitHub run this workflow:

 .. code-block:: yaml

-   name: Publish Python 🐛 distribution package 📦 to PyPIs
+   name: Publish Python 🐍 distribution package 📦 to PyPIs

    on: push